Police arrest suspect in Denver shooting that killed 1

 Antonio Simpson, 34, faces charges of first-degree murder, but the final determination of charges will come from the Denver District Attorney's office.

-On May 20 just before 7 p.m., Denver police officers responded to a report of a shooting at 861 Cherry St., southwest of City Park.
+On May 20 just before 7 p.m., Denver police officers responded to a report of a shooting at 861 Cherry St., southeast of City Park.

 The caller said she had been shot and her boyfriend might be dead, according to the arrest affidavit.

-Note: Editors note: This story was updated with the victim's identification June 1.